eroicaleo/doctut2/notes/NotesOnSapien.md

 Outline:

+Modern research methods have two components:
+1. obtain new observations
+2. connect observations with mathematical tools Traditional knowledge laid down their theories with stories and narrative forms.

 Excerpt:
 Modern science has no dogma.
 Yet it has a common core of research methods, which are all based on collecting empirical observations, those we can observe with